PrismarineJS/mineflayer/docs/README.md

 ```

 If `auth` is set to `microsoft`, you will be prompted to login to microsoft.com with a code in your browser.
 After signing in on your browser,
-the bot will automatically obtain and cache authentication tokens in the local file system so you don't have to sign-in again.
+the bot will automatically obtain and cache authentication tokens (under your specified username) so you don't have to sign-in again.

 To switch the account, update the supplied `username`.
-By default, cached tokens will be stored in your user's .minecraft folder.
+By default, cached tokens will be stored in your user's .minecraft folder, or if `profilesFolder` is specified, they'll instead be stored there.
-For more information on these options and others, see node-minecraft-protocol's [API doc](https://github.com/PrismarineJS/node-minecraft-protocol/blob/master/docs/API.md#mccreateclientoptions).
+For more information on bot options see node-minecraft-protocol's [API doc](https://github.com/PrismarineJS/node-minecraft-protocol/blob/master/docs/API.md#mccreateclientoptions).

 #### Connecting to a Realm